James Montgomery Flagg: Life and career

 He created his most famous work in 1917, a poster to encourage recruitment in the United States Army during World War I. It showed Uncle Sam pointing at the viewer (inspired by a 1914 British recruitment poster showing Lord Kitchener in a similar pose) with the caption "I Want YOU for U.S. Army".
 Flagg had first created the image for the July 6, 1916, cover of Frank Leslie's Illustrated Newspaper with the headline "What Are You Doing for Preparedness?"
 Over four million copies of the poster were printed during World War I, and it was revived for World War II.
 Flagg used his own face for that of Uncle Sam (adding age and the white goatee), he said later, simply to avoid the trouble of arranging for a model.
 President Franklin Delano Roosevelt praised his resourcefulness for using his own face as the model.
 Flagg had a neighbor, Walter Botts, pose as a model for the strong shoulders, and thrusting forefinger of the piece.
+(See Gallery below.)

 In 1917, he also attended the Illustrators' Ball, one of many annual masquerade balls in Manhattan, New York.
 The artists-only event was held in the 1845-built Hotel Brevoort in Greenwich Village, a neighborhood where many artists and cartoonists lived at the time.
 That year, the theme was "Kaleidoscopic Ball," with no specific requirements for costumes.
 Flagg dressed as the Scottish sailor Captain William Kidd.

 At his peak, Flagg was reported to have been the highest-paid magazine illustrator in America.
 He worked for The Saturday Evening Post and Collier's, which were two of the most popular U.S. journals.
 In 1946, Flagg published his autobiography, Roses and Buckshot.
 Apart from his work as an illustrator, Flagg painted portraits which reveal the influence of John Singer Sargent.
 Flagg's sitters included Mark Twain and Ethel Barrymore; his portrait of Jack Dempsey now hangs in the Great Hall of the National Portrait Gallery.
 In 1948, he appeared in a Pabst Blue Ribbon magazine ad which featured the illustrator working at an easel in his New York studio with a young lady standing at his side and a tray with an open bottle of Pabst and two filled glasses sat before them.

 Toward the end of his life, when deteriorating eyesight forced him to give up his art, "he often took out his frustrations on his friends and himself."
 He died on May 27, 1960, in New York City.
 He was interred at Woodlawn Cemetery in The Bronx, New York City.